 Usability

 As far as usability goes, the Quad Cortex is a clear winner in comparison with the Axe FX 3.
-The Quad Cortex boasts a huge 7” touch screen and a very simple layout, which really makes for a simple user experience.
-All of the core functions of the unit can be controlled from the touch screen, and the stomp buttons feature rotary dial functionality which can also be used to scroll menus and select options.
+The Quad Cortex boasts a huge 7” touchscreen and a very simple layout, which really makes for a simple user experience.
+All core functions of the unit can be controlled from the touchscreen, and the stomp buttons feature rotary dial functionality which can also be used to scroll menus and select options.
 The display itself is bright and appealing, and the linear paths for your signal chains are really easy to read and understand.

-The Axe FX 3 does feature a large LED display on both the floor unit and the rack ounted option, although it isn’t touchscreen on either model, meaning we had to navigate the menus using the slew of buttons surrounding the screen.
+The Axe FX 3 does feature a large LED display on both the floor unit and the rack-mounted option, although it isn’t touchscreen on either model.
+Me01aning we had to navigate the menus using the slew of buttons surrounding the screen.
 Button response was a little spongey, occasionally requiring a second push to acknowledge the selection.
-One neat feature of the floor model is the mini LCD displays by each of the stomp buttons – they give a quick ‘at a glance’ indication of what each button operates, which we did find to be very useful.
+One neat feature of the floor model is the mini LCD displays by each of the stomp buttons.
+They give a quick ‘at a glance’ indication of what each button operates, which we found to be very useful.

 Capture Quality

-As we did when we compared the QC and the Line 6 Helix, we’ve compared our Vox AC30, our AC30 profile on the Quad Cortex, and in this case, the Axe FX 3’s Class-A 30W model, which is their AC30 clone.
+As we did when we compared the QC and the Line 6 Helix, we’ve compared our Vox AC30, our AC30 profile on the Quad Cortex, and in this case the Axe FX 3’s Class-A 30W model (their AC30 clone).

-Despite being the best modeler that we’ve come across, the Axe FX 3 still falls short of the authenticity of the AC30 tones we captured in the Quad Cortex.
-Between the real amp and the QC we couldn’t find any difference at all.
-In a blind test, in fact, we couldn’t tell whether we were hearing the Quad Cortex or the amp.
-We couldn’t say the same for the Axe FX 3 – the sound was extremely similar, but the model didn’t give us the natural progression from smooth cleans to fat overdrive when pushed from low to high volumes.
+Despite being the best modeler we’ve come across, the Axe FX 3 still falls short of the authenticity of the AC30 tones we captured in the Quad Cortex.
+We couldn’t find any difference at all between the real amp and the QC.
+In a blind test, we couldn’t even tell whether we were hearing the Quad Cortex or the amp.
+We couldn’t say the same for the Axe FX 3.
+The sound was extremely similar, but the model didn’t give us the natural progression from smooth cleans to fat overdrive when pushed from low to high volumes.

 As with other modelers, the Axe FX 3 can accept IR recordings, but it cannot profile amps and FX directly.
 Because of its time on the market, there are literally thousands of IRs available to download and use, but it’s a much more involved process than creating a profile with the Quad Cortex.